 The Singapore Zoo is often regarded as one of the best zoos in the world, and a day here is an absolute must-do if you are visiting Singapore with kids.
 Set in a natural rainforest environment, the Singapore Zoo is a model example of an ‘open zoo’ concept.
 Old-fashioned oppressive cages are notably absent, and in their place animals dwell in spacious, landscaped enclosures separated from visitors by concealed moats, or in glass-fronted enclosures.
 Do not miss the free-ranging orang utan enclosure, where you can watch the resident primates swinging and climbing above you to their hearts content.

 Get to Singapore Zoo Early

-The best time to visit Singapore Zoo is when it opens at 8.30am – especially at weekends when it gets BUSY!
-The Singapore Zoo opening hours start at 8.30am but the crowds don’t usually start to appear en masse until late morning, so if you can get here for opening, you can have done the majority of the park and be cooling off in the water park by the time the other exhibits get crowded.
-I would suggest buying tickets online before you go to avoid queues at the ticket counters for the same reason (although if you arrive early enough there aren’t usually any queues).
+The best time to visit Singapore Zoo is when it opens, especially at weekends when it gets BUSY!
+The Singapore Zoo opening hours start at 8.30am but the crowds don’t usually start to appear en masse until late morning.
+So if you can get here for opening, you can have done the majority of the park and be cooling off in the Singapore Zoo water park by the time the other exhibits get crowded.
+I would suggest buying tickets online before you go to avoid queues at the ticket counters for the same reason.
+Pick up a Singapore Zoo map on the way in so you can plan your route.

 Breakfast with the Orang utans

-Another reason the best time to visit Singapore Zoo is opening time, is that one of the highlights of a visit here is having breakfast with the orang utans.
+Did you know you can also have breakfast at Singapore Zoo?
+One of the highlights of a visit here is enjoying the Singapore Zoo breakfast with the orang utans.
 The Jungle Breakfast with Wildlife takes place in Ah Meng Restaurant every morning from 9am – 10.30am.
-A generous breakfast buffet is laid on, and the orang utans usually swing by for some breakfast of their own and to pose for photos with the crowd around 9.30am.
+A generous breakfast buffet is laid on, and the orang utans usually swing by for some breakfast of their own and to pose for photos with the crowd around at 9.30am.

 Feed the Animals